r57zone/DualShock4-emulator/README.md

 If you just need to shake (gyro) the gamepad in the game, then there is no need to install Android applications, just press the "shake" button of the gamepad.

 ## Keyboard and mouse
-By default, the mouse and keyboard only work in the windows "PlayStation™Now" and "PS4 Remote Play" (change the `ActivateOnlyInWindow2` parameter to your regional application title).
+By default, the mouse and keyboard only work in the windows "PlayStation Plus" and "PS4 Remote Play" (change the `ActivateOnlyInWindow2` parameter to your regional application title).
 To work only in any other applications or emulators, change the parameters `ActivateOnlyInWindow` and `ActivateOnlyInWindow2` to the headers of these applications You can enable the work in all windows (change the `ActivateInAnyWindow` parameter to `1`, in the "Config.ini" configuration file) or change the name of the window (the `ActivateOnlyInWindow` parameter) in which the actions are captured.
 This is necessary so that the cursor is centered only in one window and no buttons are pressed when the window is minimized.

 To disable cursor centering, hold down the "C" button (can change it in the config - `StopСenteringKey`).

 To hide the cursor after startup, change `HideCursorAfterStart` to `1`, to restore the cursor, close the program by pressing "ALT" + "ESCAPE" or "~".

-For full-screen Playstation Now use the keys "ALT" + "F10", the upper black bar, as well as the taskbar will be hidden.
+For full-screen Playstation Plus use the keys "ALT" + "F10", the upper black bar, as well as the taskbar will be hidden.
 To return to the normal window, press these keys again.
 You can disable hiding the taskbar in the configuration file by changing the `HideTaskBarInFullScreen` parameter to `0`.
-If the Playstation Now window changes once, you can change the default top offset, the `FullScreenTopOffset` parameter.
+If the Playstation Plus window changes once, you can change the default top offset, the `FullScreenTopOffset` parameter.

 DualShock 4 | Keyboard and mouse
 ------------ | -------------